michellemwangi01/Stark-Banque/README.md

 To run this project locally on your machine, follow these steps:
 1. Clone the repository to your local machine: `git clone git@github.com:michellemwangi01/Stark-Banque.git`.
-2.Navigate to the project directory: `cd react-client-transaction-tracker`.
+2. Navigate to the project directory: `cd react-client-transaction-tracker`.
 3. Install the project dependencies: `npm install`.
 4. Start the JSON server: `json-server --watch db.json`.
 4. Start the development server: `npm start`.